umtakcn/EndtoEndDevOps/README.md

 - Continuous Integration: Jenkins
 - Continuous Deployment: ArgoCD
 - Repository: Nexus
-- Test: Sonarqube
+- Test: SonarQube
 - Configuration Management: Ansible
 - Infrastructre Provisioning: Terraform
 - Container Runtime: Docker
 - Container Orchestration: Kubernetes
 - Compute: Google Cloud Provider
 - Database: MySQL
-- Operating System: CentOS 8
+- Operating Systems: CentOS 8
 ### 1- Creating Infrastructure - Terraform
 First of all, we need to create infrastructure which includes servers, network and firewall rules.
 We will use Google Cloud Provider for this.
 You can get 300 $ free balance for 3 months.
 All you need is a new Google account.
 This is more than enough for this project.
 We will use Terraform to create servers, network and firewall rules.
 Since we need to create many servers and configure many things, Terraform script will simplify all these things.
 Let's start.